 Open daily from 11 a. m. to 5 p. m.
 (Wednesday to 9 p. m.)

-Once you’re done eating: The Konsthall – the art gallery – itself as well as its gift- and book shop is worth the visit, too, so that now we arrive at this post’s art section; if you’ve been reading my blog for a while, you’ll know that this is of great importance to me.
+Once you’re done eating: The Konsthall – the art gallery – itself as well as its gift- and book shop is worth the visit, too, so now we arrive at this post’s art section; if you’ve been reading my blog for a while, you’ll know that this is of great importance to me.

 How to Pay